AsmalTaariq/OpenBBTerminal/openbb_terminal/README.md

     You can install Jupyter Lab extensions that help you manage settings and launch the terminal in a JL bash console using the commands in the [jupyterlab/README.md](../jupyterlab/README.md)

-**NOTE:** When you close the terminal and re-open it, the only command you need to re-call is `conda activate gst` before you call `python terminal.py` again.
+**NOTE:** When you close the terminal and re-open it, the only command you need to re-call is `conda activate obb` before you call `python terminal.py` again.

 **TROUBLESHOOT:** If you are having troubles to install, check our _newest_